 In The Curse of the Creeping Coffin, you can get chased by a ghost soldier, which will lead you to fall off a bridge with a 50-50 chance to survive.
 If you die, you become a ghost who performs heinous acts like crossing out the page numbers of the very same book you're reading.
 If you survive, the soldier hears your groaning after landing from the fall, which he then proceeds to jump off the bridge to finish you off with his sword.
 The book then clarifies that you had a chance to survive the fall, not the adventure.

-Similar to the Bat Wing Hall example, one of the two main storylines in Little Comic Shop of Horrors is to find that you are stuck in the world of comic books, and having to decide which of two comics you will enter.
+One of the two main storylines in Little Comic Shop of Horrors is to find that you are stuck in the world of comic books, and having to decide which of two comics you will enter.
 One of those gives you the option going into a third different comic, but all choices made from there end badly - you're either killed by a Mad Scientist (who thinks you are a spy) or a team of other kids turned into comic book superheroes, who are angry that you joked about them getting killed.

 Tick Tock, You're Dead! has an entire storyline of this.
 Your main choice in the book is whether to go to the past or future to find your missing brother.
 If you go to the past, all paths lead to a bad ending.
 One of them does advise you to search in the future next time, just so the reader doesn't get too frustrated.